es3n1n/blog.es3n1n.eu/content/posts/how-i-ruined-my-vacation/index.md

 ## How it started

 Currently, even while writing this article, I am sitting in an airbnb we rented in Seoul.
-After numerous trips to other parts of the planet for CTFs and stuff, me and a friend of mine decided that we want to visit Seoul and arrived a few months after that.
+After numerous trips to other parts of the planet for CTFs *(CTF is short for [capture the flag](https://ctftime.org/ctf-wtf/))* and stuff, me and a friend of mine decided that we want to visit Seoul and arrived a few months after that.

 My current main machine for non-ctf things is an M4Pro MacBook, and usually, when I am going for a CTF I bring an another x86 laptop with me to do some extensive reverse engineering/pwn stuff as it is usually built for the x86 cpus.
 Emulation would kind of work for this task but it is pretty painful so I just use an another laptop for all the x86 stuff.